-Today I would like to ask, well, everyone to stop saying "it's just hair" when it relates to black identities.
-It's not "just hair" when the federal court once ruled it legal for employers to ban dreadlocks.
+Today I would like to ask, well, everyone to stop saying "it's just hair" when it relates to Black identities.
+It's not "just hair" when a federal court once ruled it legal for employers to ban dreadlocks.
 It's not "just hair" when young girls in middle school are getting suspended for wearing their natural hair.
-It's not "just hair" when black women are getting fired from their jobs for the natural styles they choose to wear in their hair, not because of their actions.
+It's not "just hair" when Black women are getting fired from their jobs for the natural styles they choose to wear in their hair, not because of their actions.
 It's not "just hair" when the kids in my predominately white swimming class would stare and laugh at me when my afro turned kinky once it hit the water.

-Changing our hair can mean dealing with the blank stares, mindless questions, and microaggressions in the workplace from non-black peers; like when you walk in with natural hair and everyone awkwardly avoids eye contact.
+Changing our hair can mean dealing with the blank stares, mindless questions, and microaggressions in the workplace from non-Black peers; like when you walk in with natural hair and everyone awkwardly avoids eye contact.
 This reality is especially heightened when you work in corporate America, a historically white, patriarchal space full of people who often look the same.
 According to the Harvard Business Review, in 2018, there were only three Black CEOs in Fortune 500 companies, and none of them were women.
-With this lack of diversity, the celebration of black hair in the workplace, which encompasses countless black hairstyles, can be complex, challenging and isolating.
+With this lack of diversity, the celebration of Black hair in the workplace, which encompasses countless Black hairstyles, can be complex, challenging and isolating.

-It's 2020, and the thought of wearing natural hair in buttoned-up corporate America instills a perpetual sense of shame and fear in the minds of many black women.
-Hopefully, a time will come when black women are not discriminated against or laced with judgment because of the way we choose to wear our hair.
-True progress will happen when the realization that black hair, in every single setting, symbolizes resistance, freedom, love, fight, and power coming to fruition.
+Today, the thought of wearing natural hair in buttoned-up corporate America instills a perpetual sense of shame and fear in the minds of many Black women.
+Hopefully, a time will come when Black women are not discriminated against or laced with judgment because of the way we choose to wear our hair.
+True progress will happen when the realization that Black hair, in every single setting, symbolizes resistance, freedom, love, fight, and power coming to fruition.

 Below, 22 brilliant women of color share what it's like wearing natural styles in corporate America.
 To learn about their experiences, keep reading.

 Aysha, Finance Controller